pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Count the instances of each class with matching class name.

-      Displays the count of instances of each CIM class whose class name matches the specified wildcard expression (CLASSNAME-GLOB) in all CIM namespaces of the WBEM server, or in the specified namespaces (--namespace option).
+      Display the count of instances of each CIM class whose class name matches the specified wildcard expression (CLASSNAME-GLOB) in all CIM namespaces of the WBEM server, or in the specified namespaces (--namespace option).
       This differs from instance enumerate, etc. in that it counts the instances